 - A Titanosaur in Ecuador?
 New Dinosaur Discovered!

 The dinosaur was found crouched over the nest of at least 24 fossilized eggs, in a brooding or protective posture.
 This suggests the dinosaur died while brooding or protecting its babies.
-But when the researchers used oxygen isotope analysis on the eggs they found that they had been incubated at high, bird-like temperatures, which support the belief that the adult more likely died while brooding its nest.
+But when the researchers used oxygen isotope analysis on the eggs, they found that they had been incubated at high, bird-like temperatures, which support the belief that the adult more likely died while brooding its nest.

-The partial skeleton of the oviraptorosaur was found on a nest of at least 24 fossilized eggs. ( Bi et al., Science Bulletin, 2020 )
+The partial skeleton of the oviraptorosaur was found on a nest of at least 24 fossilized eggs.
+(Bi et al., Science Bulletin, 2020)

-At least seven of the fossilized eggs still contain the remains of unhatched oviraptorid embryos.
+At least seven of the fossilized eggs still contained the remains of unhatched oviraptorid embryos.
 Based on the development of the embryos, the scientists think that some of the eggs were on the verge of hatching.
 According to Dr. Lamanna, “This dinosaur was a caring parent that ultimately gave its life while nurturing its young.”

-The article is published in Science Bulletin .
+The article was published in Science Bulletin.